Arthur Uther Pendragon: Career

-After reading a book on King Arthur by the occultist Gareth Knight, he leapt to the conclusion that he was the reincarnation of the mythical king and changed his name by deed poll.
+After reading a book on King Arthur by the occultist Gareth Knight, he concluded that he was the reincarnation of the mythical king and changed his name by deed poll.
 He formed the Loyal Arthurian Warband out of his supporters and began describing himself as a Druid.
 Angered that English Heritage charged entry to visit Stonehenge, using the money for restoration and preservation of the archaeological site in Wiltshire, between 1990 and 1991 he picketed outside the site on a daily basis.

 Later that decade he joined various eco-protests against road development across Britain and, with the Council of British Druid Orders, campaigned for open access to Stonehenge during the solstices.
 For several years, Pendragon engaged in direct action protests and was repeatedly arrested.
 English Heritage agreed to implement open access at the solstice in 2000.
 Pendragon later focused on campaigning for the return of human remains removed from Stonehenge by archaeologists in 2008.
 He continued to call for free access to the site.